Ty France Player Props: Mariners vs. Orioles

 Ty France At The Plate

-- France has driven in a run in 34 games this year (30.6%), including eight games with more than one RBI (7.2%).
-He has also driven home three or more of his team's runs in three contests.
+- In 35 games this season (31.3%), France has picked up an RBI, and in eight of those games (7.1%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.